Click here for a CycleVIN report on this 2000 Derbi GPR 50R. Additional photos are available here for your perusal.

 Which brings us to our listing of a well-preserved one owner 2000 Derbi GPR50R.
 These were rare but official US imports and are titled as 49cc (scooters in most states) like the foreign versions.
 However, US spec bikes came straight from the factory with the larger EBE075 motors and can do 70+ mph.
 These are more like mini sport bikes.
 Light, simple, yet really trick little pocket-rockets with features you wouldn’t expect as twin-spar steel frame, Showa inverted fork, rising-rate-linked Showa mono shock, front and rear disc brakes with steel-braided lines, full fairing, oil-injection, electric start, and a six-speed transmission.
 What other 49cc bike looks like it could fit in with big bore Ducatis?

-Cosmetically the bike looks pristine with red/white Ducati 916 SPS replica paintwork, custom Cagiva-era 916 style decals, rider’s seat recovered in black genuine leather, passenger pad recovered in red/white vinyl, and Aluminum fairing fasteners used throughout.
-With additional mods and maintenance that add lasting value such as doppler rear shock with heavier spring, forks rebuilt and re-sprung by Superbike Suspension, billet aluminum peg bushings, new chain/sprockets, Avon Viper Stryke tires, EBC HH pads and fresh fluids all around, and a new Shorai battery.
-The bike is fun to ride and with the suspension upgrades will handle a full size adult.
-It is currently optimized for someone in the 200lbs neighborhood.
+Doppler rear shock with heavier spring, forks rebuilt and re-sprung by Superbike Suspension, and billet aluminum peg bushings.
+The suspension is currently optimized for someone who roughly weighs 200 pounds.
 The owner has the receipts for the upgraded top end, as well as the internally upgraded forks.
 He did the rest of the work himself except the paint.

-Last time the owner rode the bike this summer, the electric start suddenly stopped working.
-He suspected the neutral switch has a bad connection but that has not been confirmed.
+The electric start does not work.
+The seller suspects the neutral switch has a bad connection but that has not been confirmed.
 In the meantime, you are able to bump start it by walking, which is incredibly easy on something so small.
-There’s something undeniably magical about Derbi`s, and this one is sure to put a huge grin on any enthusiast`s face.